Fire: Fire science

 Fire science is a branch of physical science which includes fire behavior, dynamics, and combustion.
 Applications of fire science include fire protection, fire investigation, and wildfire management.

 Ecology

 Every natural ecosystem on land has its own fire regime, and the organisms in those ecosystems are adapted to or dependent upon that fire regime.
 Fire creates a mosaic of different habitat patches, each at a different stage of succession.
 Different species of plants, animals, and microbes specialize in exploiting a particular stage, and by creating these different types of patches, fire allows a greater number of species to exist within a landscape.
+Changes in climate can significantly modify the risk for wildfires in a region.

 Firefighting

 Fire fighting services are provided in most developed areas to extinguish or contain uncontrolled fires.
-Trained firefighters use fire apparatus, water supply resources such as water mains and fire hydrants or they might use A and B class foam depending on what is feeding the fire.
+Trained firefighters use fire apparatus, water supply resources such as water mains and fire hydrants, or they might use A and B class foam depending on what is feeding the fire.